Wilhelm Ritter von Leeb: World War II

 At the start of World War II, the 63-year-old Ritter von Leeb was the second-oldest general, after Gerd von Rundstedt, who was 64.
 In the summer of 1939, Leeb was given command of Army Group C and promoted to Generaloberst on 1 November 1939.
-He opposed the plans for the 1940 offensive through the neutral Low Countries and wrote, "The whole world will turn against Germany, which for the second time within 25 years assaults neutral Belgium!
+He opposed the plans for the Battle of France and the 1940 offensive through the neutral Low Countries, and wrote, "The whole world will turn against Germany, which for the second time within 25 years assaults neutral Belgium!
 Germany, whose government solemnly vouched for and promised the preservation of and respect for this neutrality only a few weeks ago".
 During the battle, his troops broke through the Maginot Line.
 Leeb was promoted to the rank of Generalfeldmarschall during the 1940 Field Marshal Ceremony and was awarded the Knight's Cross of the Iron Cross.

 Invasion of the Soviet Union

-During Operation Barbarossa, the planned invasion of the Soviet Union, Leeb was given command of Army Group North to invade the Baltic states and to capture Leningrad.
+During Operation Barbarossa, the invasion of the Soviet Union, Leeb was given command of Army Group North to invade the Baltic states and to capture Leningrad.
 Leeb was one of more than 200 senior officers who on 30 March 1941 attended a speech in which Hitler laid out his plans for an ideological war of annihilation (Vernichtungskrieg) against the Soviet Union.

 Baltic states

-In June 1941, Army Group North, composed of the Panzer Group 4, the 16th Army and the 18th Army, overwhelmed Soviet border defences and rapidly advanced through the Baltic states by capturing Kaunas and Riga by 1 July.
-As commander of the army group, Leeb had jurisdiction over the area of military operations and over the Army Group North Rear Area.
-In late June and early July 1941, Franz von Roques, the Rear Area commander, informed Leeb of the massacres of Jews by Einsatzgruppe A, Lithuanian auxiliaries and the men of the 16th Army outside of Kaunas.
+In June 1941, Army Group North, composed of Panzer Group 4, the 16th Army and the 18th Army, overwhelmed Soviet border defences and in the Baltic Operation rapidly advanced through the Baltic states by capturing Kaunas and Riga by 1 July.
+Leeb had jurisdiction over the area of military operations and over the Army Group North Rear Area.
+In late June and early July 1941, Franz von Roques, the Rear Area commander, informed Leeb of the massacres of Jews by Einsatzgruppe A, Lithuanian auxiliaries and the men of the 16th Army outside Kaunas.
 Leeb noted in his diary afterwards that all he could do was to "keep one’s distance" and that both men agreed it might be "more humane" to sterilise the Jewish men.
 Leeb approved of the killing of Jewish men and claimed their crimes during the Soviet occupation of Lithuania justified it but that the killing of women and children might have been excessive.

 In early July, General Rudolf Schmundt, Hitler's aide responsible for the disbursing secret extra-legal payments from the Konto 5 fund, visited the headquarters of Army Group North.
-He told Leeb's staff the pogroms and the murder of the Jews by the Einsatzgruppe A were a "necessary cleaning up operation" and that "soldiers should not concern themselves with political matters".
-Leeb received 250,000 Reichsmark from the fund in September 1941 for his birthday.
+He told Leeb's staff that the pogroms against and the murder of the Jews by Einsatzgruppe A were a "necessary cleaning up operation" and that "soldiers should not concern themselves with political matters".
+Leeb received 250,000 Reichsmarks from the fund in September 1941 for his birthday.
 The same month, Franz Walter Stahlecker, the commander of Einsatzgruppe A, in a report to Berlin praised Army Group North for its exemplary co-operation with his men in murdering Jews in the Baltic states.